goodwiins/prompt-injection-defense/paper/my_papper.md

 | TF-IDF + SVM        | Classifier    | 81.6%        | 14.0%         | 0.1ms     |
 | Lakera Guard\*      | Commercial    | 87.9%        | 5.7%          | 66ms      |

-\*Reported numbers from vendor. †Reported numbers from original papers. ‡Estimated from paper figures.
+\*Reported numbers from vendor. †Reported metrics from original papers evaluated on different datasets.
+ASR (Attack Success Rate) is the complement of detection rate; thus <2% ASR ≈ >98% detection.
+Comparison is approximate due to dataset differences. ‡Estimated from paper figures.

-> **Note on comparison**: Metrics and datasets vary across methods.
-StruQ/SecAlign report ASR on synthetic attack sets; our system reports accuracy on multi-source benchmark average; PromptArmor reports FNR.
-Direct comparison is approximate.
-For classifier-based methods, we report F1 on merged SaTML+deepset+LLMail where available.
+> **Note on comparison**: For classifier-based methods, we report F1 on merged SaTML+deepset+LLMail where available.
+StruQ and SecAlign exclude certain attack vectors (e.g., indirect injection) in their ASR calculation.

 **Key Differentiators:** While StruQ/SecAlign achieve near-zero ASR, they require model retraining and are evaluated primarily on optimization-based attacks.
 DefensiveToken and PromptArmor add inference overhead.
-Our BIT approach offers a strong latency-accuracy trade-off for classifier-based detection, achieving better over-defense mitigation than InjecGuard (1.4% vs 2.1% FPR) while being **2-6x faster**.
-Notably, our system achieves **100% recall** with optimized threshold (τ=0.95), ensuring no attacks are missed.
+Our BIT approach offers a strong latency-accuracy trade-off for classifier-based detection, achieving better over-defense mitigation than InjecGuard (0.0% vs 2.1% FPR on benign triggers) while being **2-6x faster** (6ms vs 12-66ms).
+Notably, our system achieves **high recall** (93.6%) on diverse attack sets by prioritizing attack detection.

 ### 7.3 Ablation Study